Permian–Triassic extinction event: Terrestrial plants

-The Cordaites flora, which dominated the Angaran floristic realm corresponding to Siberia, collapsed over the course of the extinction.
+The Cordaites flora, which dominated the Angaran floristic realm corresponding to Siberia, collapsed during the extinction.
 In the Kuznetsk Basin, the aridity-induced extinction of the regional humid-adapted forest flora dominated by cordaitaleans occurred approximately 252.76 Ma, around 820,000 years before the end-Permian extinction in South China, suggesting that the end-Permian biotic catastrophe may have started earlier on land and that the ecological crisis may have been more gradual and asynchronous on land compared to its more abrupt onset in the marine realm.

-In North China, the transition between the Upper Shihhotse and Sunjiagou Formations and their lateral equivalents marked a very large extinction of plants in the region.
+In North China, the transition between the Upper Shihhotse and Sunjiagou Formations and their lateral equivalents marked a major plant extinction event.
 Those plant genera that did not go extinct still experienced a great reduction in their geographic range.
 Following this transition, coal swamps vanished.
 The North Chinese floral extinction correlates with the decline of the Gigantopteris flora of South China.

 In South China, the subtropical Cathaysian gigantopterid dominated rainforests abruptly collapsed.
 The floral extinction in South China is associated with bacterial blooms in soil and nearby lacustrine ecosystems, with soil erosion resulting from the die-off of plants being their likely cause.
 Wildfires too likely played a role in the fall of Gigantopteris.

 A conifer flora in what is now Jordan, known from fossils near the Dead Sea, showed unusual stability over the Permian-Triassic transition, and appears to have been only minimally affected by the crisis.